COB General Advising Information

 The first semester of the junior year, students are advised to take the upper-core courses related to their major.
 For instance, the student should take BMKT 325 if he/she is a marketing major.

-Business majors must complete no fewer than 54 credits in the School of Business AND no fewer than 60 credits outside of the School of Business, excluding ACT skills courses.
+Business majors must complete no fewer than 54 credits in the College of Business AND no fewer than 60 credits outside of the College of Business, excluding ACT skills courses.
 ACTG, BFIN, BGEN, BMGT, BMIS, and BMKT courses are in business.
 Students may count ECNS courses in or outside of business.

 **All business majors, with the exception of Marketing & Management, will automatically earn 54 credits in business.
 Marketing and Management majors will most likely reach the 54 inside business credits, but have the option to take non-business courses as electives for their majors.
 Make sure the students understand this when planning their electives.
 Students who complete two business majors may need to graduate with more than 120 credits to earn 60 credits outside of business.